 Charles Vane is a character in the series ‘Black Sails’.

-He fights and he kills, but never in random or for the pleasure of it.
+He fights and he kills, but never in random or for the pleasure of it, though he does in the beginning.
+He evolves.
 At some point in the series, when the British colonial power seeks to take the island of New Providence, he turns his attention to bringing the British Empire down.

 This is his conversation with the Pastor, before he faces the gallows:

 Pastor: I assume you understand what is to happen as soon as everything begins.
 It´ll be loud, confusing.
 Men who never experienced fear are said to know it for the first time.
 But in this moment, there is quiet.
 An opportunity to find some measure of peace.
 I would like to help you do that.

 Pastor: I have.
 Regretfully I have.